 - In-Patient Unit for symptom management, end of life care or respite care

-- Hospice at Home for end of life care in the patient’s home, or in a nursing or care home
+- Hospice at Home for end of life care in the patient’s home, or in a nursing or care home, and for day respite and night sitter support.

-- Family and Bereavement Support for people facing/preparing for loss and for those bereaved
+- Family and Bereavement Support for people facing/preparing for loss and for those who are bereaved

 Informal referrals and conversations are always welcomed.